Religious sector resistance against the Marcos dictatorship: Inocencio T. Ipong

-A Roman Catholic lay worker with the Rural Missionaries of the Philippines (RMP), "Boy" Ipong (28 December 1945 – 21 November 1983) was the son of migrants from Bohol who settled in North Cotabato, so he felt drawn to the plight of poor peasants in the Visayas and Mindanao.
+A Catholic lay worker with the Rural Missionaries of the Philippines (RMP), "Boy" Ipong (28 December 1945 – 21 November 1983) was the son of migrants from Bohol who settled in North Cotabato, so he felt drawn to the plight of poor peasants in the Visayas and Mindanao.
 Wanting to help them, he joined the youth organization Khi Rho, and later the Federation of Free Farmers.
 When Martial Law was declared in 1972, he began working as a lay assistant at the RMP with its vision of a "free, just, peaceful, and egalitarian society."
 In 1982, he was abducted and illegally detained at the Metropolitan District Command Headquarters and at Camp Catitipan in Davao City.
 He was tortured by his captors who wanted him to admit that he was a certain "Enciong" the military was looking for.
 His family and his coworkers at the Rural Missionaries of the Philippines spent ten days looking for him and upon finding him, successfully negotiated his release.
 On November 20, 1983, he was among a group of 12 religious and laypeople who were going to Cebu to attend a seminar, on board the M/V Cassandra.
 A passing typhoon caused the ship to sink, drowning over 200 passengers in the waters off Surigao, including everyone from Ipong's group.

 Bishop Julio Xavier Labayen

-Julio Xavier Labayen (23 July 1926 - 27 April 2016) was a Roman Catholic bishop.
+Julio Xavier Labayen (23 July 1926 - 27 April 2016) was a Catholic bishop.
 Ordained to the priesthood in 1955, Labayen served as Bishop of the Territorial Prelature of Infanta from 1966 until 2003.
 He was the first Filipino Carmelite bishop when he was ordained on 8 September 1966 and the second bishop of the Prelature of Infanta.
 He was a staunch defender of human rights, especially during the years of the Martial Law in the Philippines, being known to be one of the "Magnificent 7" who voiced their opposition against the Marcos regime.

 In recognition of his efforts against authoritarian rule, his name was inscribed on the Wall of Remembrance at the Bantayog ng mga Bayani in 2016.
 Aside from this, the bishop served as chair of the CBCP's National Secretariat for Social Action-Justice and Peace (NASSA).

+Bishop Juan Marigza

+Bishop Juan Bautista Abellera Marigza was a clergyman of the United Church of Christ in the Philippines (UCCP) known in the history of Protestantism in the Philippines for his long tenure as pastor of the UCCP congregation in Baguio City.
+In the broader public, he is well known for his many years of opposition to the authoritarian regime of Ferdinand Marcos and his role in catalyzing the establishment of the North Luzon Human Rights Organization (NLHRO) and the Baguio Chapter of the Free Legal Assistance Group (FLAG).
+He remained an active voice of social conscience until his death on September 6, 2018, speaking against destructive development projects, such as the construction of the San Roque Dam and various open-pit mining projects in Benguet province, as well as oppressive legislation such as anti-terror bill.